 Flood Zone Data CFRAM (verified by a site visit) Historic Flooding Flooding has been reported due to flooding of the Carrowbeg River.
 Comment All lands at risk are zoned as a water compatible use or existing developments.
-Climate Change Moderate sensitivity to climate change Conclusion Parts of the Town Centre lands are within Flood Zone A/B. The Justification Test has been applied and passed for Town Centre, Education, Existing Residential and Community Services Facilities lands.
-The Justification Test has been passed for the Town Centre and Town Centre Outer lands on the basis that development; • Within Flood Zone A/B is limited to extensions, renovations and change of use. • Infill highly vulnerable development and demolition and reconstruction can only take place in Flood Zone C. • Any future development should be subject to an FRA which should follow the general guidance provided in Section 0 of the SFRA and must specifically address points listed in Appendix A.2.1.
-The Justification Test for Education zoning is passed on the basis that that the points detailed in Part 3 of the JT under Appendix 0 are adhered to, key points include: • Within Flood Zone A/B any new development should be water compatible.
-Any extension and/or demolition and reconstruction can only take place in Flood Zone C. Development is constructed in accordance with the site specific
+Climate Change Moderate sensitivity to climate change Conclusion Most of the risk is limited to existing sites.
+For undeveloped New Residential lands, there is a suitable opportunity to apply nature based surface water management in line with MCC SuDS Policy, Including IESP 2; consideration of nature based surface water management in line with the DHLGH Best Practise Interim Guidance Document; Nature-Based Solutions to the Management of Rainwater and Surface Water Runoff in Urban Areas.
+Parts of the Town Centre lands are within Flood Zone A/B. The Justification Test has been applied and passed for Town Centre, Education, Existing Residential and Community Services Facilities lands.
+The Justification Test has been passed for the Town Centre and Town Centre Outer lands on the basis that development; Within Flood Zone A/B is limited to extensions, renovations and change of use.
+Infill highly vulnerable development and demolition and reconstruction can only take place in Flood Zone C. Any future development should be subject to an FRA which should follow the general guidance provided in Section 7 of the SFRA and must specifically address points listed in Appendix A.2.1.

+The Justification Test for Education zoning is passed on the basis that that the points detailed in Part 3 of the JT under Appendix A.2.2 are adhered to, key points include: Within Flood Zone A/B any new development should be water compatible.
+Any extension and/or demolition and reconstruction can only take place in Flood Zone C. • Development is constructed in accordance with the site specific FRAs.
+The Justification Test for Community Services Facilities zoning is passed on the basis that that the points detailed in Part 3 of the JT under Appendix A.2.3 are adhered to, key points include: Development is constructed in accordance with the site specific FRAs, to include hydrogeological/groundwater assessment.
+Development in Flood Zones A/B should be limited to water compatible use.
+Elsewhere in the area, risk can be managed in line with approved MCC and WLAP Policy and the guidance provided within Section 7 of this SFRA.